kada2004/Modern_OLTP_OLAP_Data_Project/README.md

 I have used an E-Commerce dataset from kaggle [dataset link](https://www.kaggle.com/datasets/tunguz/online-retail) which Contains transactional records, customer details, and product information.

+## Objectives to achieve with this dataset OLTP & OLAP

 ## Building API:
 1. Created a python [script](code to be added after push to repo) that converts Kaggle E-commerce dataset from csv to Json format.
 2. Tested first with Postman and Created API client to POST Json data into the FastAPI app.